“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Catch, please!”
 Sairek yelled down to them, holding his staff sideways and then letting it drop down from his hand with a little bit of a push so it didn’t bonk down against any of the outstretched rocks from the cliff face on the way down.
 It was Cyial who held out his hands and despite the distance, managed to catch the staff in both of his hands.

-“And now, my turn…” Sairek sighed, crawling over to grip the rope tightly in both of his hands.
+“And now, my turn…” Sairek sighed to himself, crawling over to grip the rope tightly in both of his hands.
 He was concerned about his weight, at least concerning his clothes and the jewel.
 “No, stop thinking grim stuff like that.
 Just do it… It’ll be fine.”
 He scolded himself.
 "It's a... survivable drop.
 Yeah..."
 He gulped.

 He crawled his feet off the ledge and began to slide down, though he did it much more slowly than the others at first, but picking up speed by the time he passed the knot Nayleen had tied.